Wayne Thomson – Chef/Proprietor

 Now Wayne is realising a lifelong ambition to own and run his own restaurant in the town where he has spent so much of his career.

 His philosophy on food is simple: “work with great, fresh produce and work in tandem with the seasons.
 Work with passionate and like minded producers and suppliers.
 Most of all make the most of the bounty of fantastic produce available in this Country and never be afraid to let the ingredients speak for themselves.”

 Matt Hiscox – Restaurant Manager

-Originally from Cheltenham, Gloucestershire, Matt grew up around hospitality with his dad devoting a lifetime to this Sector within the Merchant Navy.
+Originally from Cheltenham, Gloucestershire Matt says that Hospitality is “in my blood!” his father devoted a lifetime to the Hospitality Sector within the Merchant Navy.
 Matt started out in the kitchens of a renowned local restaurant – Morans Eating House, firstly as a kitchen porter, he quickly progressed to become a Chef on the Larder section but he felt his future lay front of house.
 Inspired by his time at Morans, Matt enrolled on Hospitality Management Degree at Bournemouth College, graduating with a Ba Honours.
 The course included a year placement within Industry; Matt spent this at Blunsdon House Hotel in Wiltshire working in every area of the Hotel’s operation.